fnogatz/swivm/README.md

     swivm which 7.2

-In place of a version pointer like "6.2" or "v7.3" or "6.6.8", you can use the following special aliases with `swivm install`, `swivm use`, `swivm run`, `swivm exec`, `swivm which`, etc:
+In place of a version pointer like "6.2" or "v7.3" or "6.6.8", you can use the following special aliases with `swivm install`, `swivm use`, `swivm run`, `swivm exec`, `swivm which`, etc.:

  - `stable`: this alias points to the most recent SWI-Prolog version with an even minor version number.
  - `devel`: this alias points to the most recent SWI-Prolog version with an odd minor version number.

-If you want to use the system-installed version of SWI-Prolog, you can use the special default alias "system":
+If you want to use the system-installed version of SWI-Prolog, you can use the special default alias "system".
+The system version is this one not installed by swivm.
+If you have installed SWI-Prolog by, e.g., `apt-get install swi-prolog` or system-wide self-compiled, this will be the system version.

     swivm use system
     swivm run system --version